 Plot across different columns

 In the previous plots both estimates were displayed over the same plot.
-If you prefer plotting the estimates across different plots you can pass the categorical variable to the col
+If you prefer plotting the estimates across different plots you can pass the categorical variable to the col argument of the function.

 import seaborn as sns